screeps/docs/source/contributed/ps_ubuntu.md

 > system.resetAllData()
 ```

-Now you can stop the Screeps server process in the first terminal.
+Now you should stop the Screeps server process in the first terminal.

 ### Setup Service